 PETER.
 You don't.
 Your world is just a narrow strip of soulless thought that bears no fruit - or knows no finer feeling.
-(HE PICKS UP HIS GLOVES

-AND STICK) And she is going to marry YOU -!
+(HE PICKS UP HIS GLOVES AND STICK) And she is going to marry YOU -!
 John?

 JOHN.
 (GLEEFULLY) Yes it's all settled - all the deposits have been paid.

-(PETER IS GOING UP SLOWLY) I'll admit I am a little sorry if you're sweet on her - conscription and I want to see just how I stand.
+(PETER IS GOING UP SLOWLY) I'll admit I am a little sorry if you're sweet on her - for Mary.

+PETER.
+(LOOKS BACK) A LITTLE sorry?
+I'm tons and acres sorry John conscription and I want to see just how I stand.
 (PETER EYES HIM WITH CONTEMPT) Better luck Ross in the Army.
-(OFFERS HIS
+(OFFERS